HTC Desire 22 Pro

 HTC Desire 22 Pro is an Android-based smartphone manufactured by HTC.
 The phone was announced in June 2022.

 Design

 The display of the phone is protected by Corning Gorilla Glass.
 The back panel is made from ceramic.
 It has IP67 rating for water and dust protection.
 The colour options are Wave Gold and Starry Night Black.

 Hardware

-It use the Snapdragon 695 chipset and offer UFS 3.1 with expandable storage.
+It uses the Snapdragon 695 chipset and offers UFS 3.1 with expandable storage.
 It comes in a single 8 GB+128 GB configuration.
 The phone has 6.6-inch full-HD+ (1080×2412 pixels) display with a 120 Hz refresh rate and a 20:9 aspect ratio.
 The phone has a 4250 mAh battery with 18 W charging.
 It has an option for wireless charging.
 Its camera comes out with a 64 MP primary sensor paired with 13 MP and 5 MP secondary cameras for ultrawide and depth-sensing.
 The front camera offers a 32 MP selfie shooter.